 Where can I find the public swim (drop-in) schedules?

-View the latest public swim schedules and drop-in aquatic programs, such as Aqua Motion and Aqua Boxercise, on your desktop or mobile phone with Drop-in Online.
+View the latest public swim schedules and drop-in aquatic programs, such as Aqua Fitness and Aqua Walk, on Leisure Online.

 How do I find and register for swimming lessons?